 Having said that, tension does set real limits on speed and fluency in both hands.
 When faced with such limits, the natural reaction may be to power through with increased effort, which tends to lock up muscles further, leading to a vicious cycle.

 The muscle at the base of the thumb is the biggest muscle in the hand and therefore the biggest contributor to tension in both hands.
-As an experiment, you could try tensing up your hand while keeping your thumb loose and relaxed.
+As an experiment, you could try tensing up your thumb while keeping your hand loose and relaxed.
 The fact that doing so is almost impossible means that monitoring the thumbs is the best way to keep the rest of the hand free of tension.

 1. Unnatural hand positions commonly lead to tension.